grierson/grierson/structure.md

 ```

 Now `compare` doesn't know anything about `HttpRequest` it just takes
-data, so it can be used in different contexts like a `RPC` application instead.
+data, so it can be used in different contexts like a `GRPC` application.
 It also makes it easier to test as we don't have to create a `HttpRequest`
 for our tests.

-We also pass in a `Database` implementation so we can use different implementations.
-Especially useful for testing as you can pass in a `Mock` instead.
-`Strategy Pattern/Dependency Injection`

-### Decoupling Domain from outgoing External contract
+### Decoupling Domain from Driven External systems

 If you return your Domain model